Multi-Winner Voting with Approval Preferences: Strategic Voting

 Strategic voting is a phenomenon central to social choice theory.
 Sometimes, it is preferable for voters to misrepresent their preferences to change the outcome of an election; this is often referred to as ``manipulation''.
 The famous impossibility theorem by \citet{gib:j:polsci:manipulation} and \citet{sat:j:polsci:manipulation}, showing that all ``reasonable'' single-winner voting rules are susceptible to manipulation, is considered one of the main results in the field.
 The Gibbard--Satterthwaite theorem applies to elections where voters provide linear rankings over alternatives.
 As our approval-based setting uses a much more restricted form of preferences, strategyproofness is not completely out of the picture.

-We are going to consider two forms of strategyproofness here: Cardinality-strategyproofness and inclusion-strategyproofness (taken from \cite{pet:prop-sp}, see~\cite{gardenfors1979definitions,taylor2005social} for more general discussions of strategyproofness in social choice).
-Cardinality-strategyproofness assumes that voters are concerned only about the number of approved candidates in the committee (and do not distinguish them), whereas inclusion-strategyproofness assumes that voters may have more complex preferences so a successful manipulation must produce a committee including all approved candidates that were already included in the original committee.
+We are going to consider two forms of strategyproofness here: Cardinality-strategyproofness and inclusion-strategyproofness (taken from \citet{pet:prop-sp}, see the work of~\citet{gardenfors1979definitions} and \citet{taylor2005social} for more general discussions of strategyproofness in social choice).
+Cardinality-strategyproofness assumes that voters are concerned only about the number of approved candidates in the committee (and do not distinguish them), whereas inclusion-strategyproofness assumes that voters may have more complex preferences, so a successful manipulation must produce a committee including all approved candidates that were already included in the original committee.

+To simplify the discussion, we assume resoluteness, i.e., we assume a (deterministic) tiebreaking order to resolve ties between committees.
 To clarify what it means that a voter misrepresents their true preferences, we use the concept of $i$-variants: Given profiles $A$ and $A'$, both with the same set of voters $N$, we say that $A'$ is an $i$-variant of $A$ if $A(j)=A'(j)$ for all $j\in N \setminus \{i\}$ with $j\neq i$.
 Let us first define both notions for resolute ABC rules.